aster image Who's Telling the Truth

 On a more local scale, the most vocal critic of those of us at University of Alberta, Charl Els, is a professor who gets research funding from pharmaceutical companies, as well as "honoraria" (which in the medical profession often means paying doctors who help promote a certain drug, often more money for giving one speech than most people make in month).
 His own work focuses on the possibility of long-term pharmaceutical nicotine use.
 Again, we are not saying that anyone's funding makes them wrong, but only that everyone looks pretty similar from that perspective (which is why we offer strategies for trying to sort out the truth).

 Just as a reminder, we strongly support the possibility of using pharmaceutical nicotine products in harm reduction, if pharmaceutical companies would start selling the right products at the right price.
-Only people who are more interested in profit than in helping people that would insist that only one strategy should be tried.
+Only people who are more interested in profit than in helping people that would insist that only one strategy be available.
 Those of us most interested in people's health welcome any effective alternative to smoking.

 References